 I didn’t paint my inspirations of the seasons in any particular order, simply in the order they came to me, though I painted the sketch for this painting, “Spring Thaw”, long before the idea of painting images of my local watershed ever occurred to me.
 I wanted to capture the wild feeling of this familiar little spot: the spring mist, the tangled branches, the rushing water full of color.

-So here is spring as the snowmelt rushes over rocks and gravel and around the bend right here in Carnegie, the sycamores reflecting white in the stark early morning sunlight, a little bit of mist wafting among the trees.
+No leaves on the trees yet, but strong spring sun fills the misty air as the creek rushes by with its spring volume.
+Rain and snowmelt rush over rocks and gravel and hurry around the bend, the sycamores reflecting white in the stark early morning sunlight, a little bit of mist wafting among the trees.
+This painting is entitled “Spring Comes to a Bend in the Creek”, 26″ x 19″, done in soft pastel on sanded pastel paper.

 This site looks remote, but it’s a bend in the creek I pass nearly daily in all seasons, especially if I’m on foot on my way to Main Street.
-Chartiers Creek bends so much, but at this one point it lines up with the morning sun as it rises over Library Hill and both touches the water, rippling over rocks in this area, and the trees, illuminating individual branches.
+Chartiers Creek twists and bends all along its course, but at this one point it lines up with the morning sun as it rises over Library Hill and touches the water, rippling over rocks, and the trees, illuminating individual branches.
+The trees then cast a shadow on the water at the bend, and in that shadowed area the sky is reflected and creates an interesting change in color palette across the water, one of the reasons I chose this moment and not one of the many others in all the years I’ve passed this way.

 And the mist is rising as the sun warms the channel, as if sweeping it away.